ConstantRobotics-Ltd/VStreamer/README.md

 ## encodeSetParamCommand method

-**encodeSetParamCommand(...)** static method to encode command to change any parameter for remote video streamer.
+The **encodeSetParamCommand(...)** static method to encode command to change any parameter for remote video streamer.
 To control video streamer remotely, the developer has to design his own protocol and according to it encode the command and deliver it over the communication channel.
 To simplify this, the **VStreamer** class contains static methods for encoding the control command.
 The **VStreamer** class provides two types of commands: a parameter change command (SET_PARAM) and an action command (COMMAND). **encodeSetParamCommand(...)** designed to encode SET_PARAM command.
 Method declaration:

 ```cpp
 static void encodeSetParamCommand(